 Altitude Sickness Caregiver Tips

-If you’re spending time at high altitude with other people, you may be responsible for keeping your companions safe and healthy.
+If you’re spending time at a high altitude with other people, you may be responsible for keeping your companions safe and healthy.

 - Know the symptoms of altitude sickness.
 Educate yourself so that you can spot the early signs of altitude-related illnesses.
-Learn how to tell the difference between common symptoms of minor acute mountain sickness and the more serious signs of cerebral and pulmonary edemas.
+Learn how to tell the difference between common symptoms of minor acute mountain sickness and the more severe signs of cerebral and pulmonary edemas.

 - Be prepared to act quickly.
-Whenever you’re at high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
+Whenever you’re at a high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
 Know the safest, quickest way to move to a lower altitude.
 Don’t hesitate to descend and seek medical help at the first signs of severe altitude sickness.